An explicit version of Chen's theorem and the linear sieve: Introduction

 where, with $\gamma$ the Euler--Mclaurin constant,

-\end{theorem} Here we note that the lower bound $\exp (\exp (32.6))$ that we prove is only a modest improvement on the one appearing in the incomplete work of Yamada \cite{Yamada1}.
-This is mainly due to this constant being around the optimal that is possible to obtain with the present method, for more details see \S \ref{section:B}.
-On the other hand, directly correcting the mistakes in \cite{Yamada1} would lead to a much worse lower bound.
-Using \eqref{pi2lower}, we will prove the following corollary, which is essentially a stronger form of Chen's theorem. \begin{corollary} Every even integer $N>\exp(\exp(32.6))$ can be represented as the sum of a prime and a square-free number $\eta>1$ with at most two prime factors. \end{corollary} In particular, Corollary \ref{distinctcor} implies that we can take the prime factors in Chen's theorem to be distinct.
+\end{theorem} Here we note that directly correcting the mistakes in \cite{Yamada1} would lead to a much worse lower bound than the $\exp (\exp (36))$ claimed in the paper.
+While the lower bound $\exp (\exp (32.7))$ that we prove appears only to be a modest improvement on the one in the incomplete work of Yamada \cite{Yamada1}, this is mainly due to this constant being around the optimal that is possible to obtain with the present method, for more details see \S \ref{section:B}.
+Using \eqref{pi2lower}, we will prove the following corollary, which is essentially a stronger form of Chen's theorem. \begin{corollary} Every even integer $N>\exp(\exp(32.7))$ can be represented as the sum of a prime and a square-free number with at most two prime factors. \end{corollary} In particular, Corollary \ref{distinctcor} implies that we can take the prime factors in Chen's theorem to be distinct.

-We also prove the following, which is a simple consequence of Theorem \ref{Theo:B.} and a result of Dudek \cite{Dudek1}. \begin{theorem} All even integers $N\ge 4$ can be written as the sum of a prime and the product of at most $e^{29.3}$ primes. \end{theorem}
+We also prove the following, which is a simple consequence of Theorem \ref{Theo:B.} and a result of Dudek \cite{Dudek1}, where he proves that all integers larger than two can be written as the sum of a prime and a square-free number. \begin{theorem} All even integers $N\ge 4$ can be written as the sum of a prime and the product of at most $e^{29.3}$ primes. \end{theorem}

 Theorem \ref{Theo:B1.} makes explicit a result of R\'enyi \cite{Renyi}.
 We also remark that the proof of Theorem \ref{Theo:B1.} is quite wasteful, meaning the number $e^{29.3}$ can certainly be lowered with more work.
 The second and third authors are currently writing a follow up article in this direction.